Minimal Energy Local Systems on Curves: Minimal Energy Local Systems

 We are now ready to prove that if $M$ is smooth, then minimal energy parabolic Higgs bundles exist.
-By Simpson's Non-Abelian Hodge Theorem (Proposition \ref{Non-Abelian_Hodge_Theorem}), this is the same as showing the minimal energy local systems in $\chi(\pi_1(X \setminus D), C)$ exist.
+By \autoref{prop: Non-Abelian_Hodge_Theorem}, this is the same as showing the minimal energy local systems in $\chi(\pi_1(X \setminus D), C)$ exist.